Iggip/Skrypnyk-discord-spammer-bot/README.md

 prefix - this is discord command prefix

 way - is the path to the file where the settings will be saved(example: SAS.SAS)

+# HOW TO USE THIS BOT?

+You can use a bot данdick https://discord.com/oauth2/authorize?client_id=804681049975947294&scope=bot